EU lawmaker wants workers' say on bonuses in shareholder rights reforms

 The original draft said asset managers should disclose their investment strategies to large investors but Cofferati wants to go further and force fund managers to make public their strategies.

-“Institutional investors and asset managers should publicly disclose, for each company in which they hold shares, whether and how they cast their votes in the general meetings ... and provide an explanation for their voting behavior,” Cofferati has proposed.
+“Institutional investors and asset managers should publicly disclose, for each company in which they hold shares, whether and how they cast their votes in the general meetings ... and provide an explanation for their voting behaviour,” Cofferati has proposed.
+(Additional reporting by Francesco Guarascio in Brussels; Editing by Greg Mahlich)